Type-safe bitwise operations - TL;DR

 Other flags-like enum implementations

 There are several articles and libraries on flag-like enums available.
-The following is not exhaustive list found on the web in January 2024:
+The following list is not exhaustive:

 -